How to Write a Handwritten Cover Letter

 If your handwriting isn’t neat, practice writing by copying another document.
 Remember what you learned in elementary school, and practice a few times until your writing is clear and legible.
 Printing your letter is fine, especially if your cursive isn’t very readable.

 Compose Your Letter

 Keep your letter short and focused on why you are the best candidate for the job.
 Relate your experience to the employer’s requirements.
-The first paragraph of your letter should explain why you are writing, the second explains why you are qualified for the job, and the third thanks to the employer for considering you for the job.
-To be sure it's perfect, compose your letter on your computer, spell check, and grammar check it, then print it and copy it.
+The first paragraph of your letter should explain why you are writing; the second explains why you are qualified for the job, and the third thanks to the employer for considering you for the job.
+To be sure it's perfect, compose your letter on your computer, spell check, and check grammar, then print it and copy it.

 Format the Letter

 Be sure to format your cover letter as you would a typed letter, including your contact information and the contact information for the employer.

 Write a rough draft of your letter so you can see how the spacing, paragraphs, and format look on the page.

 The employer is evaluating more than your penmanship.
 They are going to be reading your letter for content and style, as well.
 Reread your letter one more time to make sure it flows before you write the final version.